 Explorer of the Seas has been hit by a gastro outbreak while cruising a 14-night New Zealand voyage.
 182 people got the sickness while onboard the large vessel.
-The gastrointestinal virus which is also common on land can cause vomiting and diarrhea, in some cases guests onboard can be confined to their cabins to stop the spread.
+The gastrointestinal virus which is also common on land can cause vomiting and diarrhea, in some cases, guests onboard can be confined to their cabins to stop the spread.

-Authorities have said the it’s more than likely to be the Norovirus but that is yet to be confirmed.
+Authorities have said it’s more than likely to be the Norovirus but that is yet to be confirmed.
 The public health director, Dr Ferson said that the outbreak began just 2 days after the ship departed Sydney for the 14-night cruise.

 Explorer of the Seas arrived back in Sydney today where many of the sick passengers disembarked.
 They were met with Ambulances at Sydney’s Ocean Cruise Terminal at around 6 AM local time.
 The ship’s next cruise has already departed after a slight delay.

-Cruise Hive last report on Explorer of the Seas being hit with a Norovirus outbreak back in January 2014 where almost 700 people got sick.
+Cruise Hive’s last report on Explorer of the Seas being hit with a Norovirus outbreak back in January 2014 where almost 700 people got sick.
 For tips on Norovirus while cruising take a look at these tips.